djacobow/spinkler/README.md

 ### Philosophy

 Lots of sprinkler projects do clever stuff like run evapotranspiration models to adjust to the weather and provide a nice phone app that might provide real-time control of your sprinklers.

-I wanted to instead build something that was simple to understand and did not involve too much extra software.
-I already use a calendar system that works great: Google Calendar.
-So why not just create a watering calendar and have the sprinklers follow that?
+I wanted to instead build something simple, with a minimum of additional software.
+I already use Google Calendar, so it was an easy choice to use that for watering.

 And that's what I've written.
-I think this is clean and simple and allows me to edit my watering using any of the interfaces to Google Calendar (phone, web, etc) without having to write (or use) a special app.
+I think this is clean and simple and allows me to edit my watering calendar using any of the interfaces to Google Calendar (phone, web, etc) without having to write (or use) a special app at all.

 Google, of course, will know your sprinkler schedule, but nobody else will.
-This is IoT how I like it -- no middle men collecting my data.
+This is IoT how I like it -- no
+(or at least, only familiar) middle men collecting my data.

-However, I have put in some very basic weather adapatation.
+I have put in some very basic weather adapatation just to play around.
 The system will download weather from NOAA and if it is raining or cold, the sprinklers won't run.

-The standard demo app needs to be configured directly by modifying a config file where you point it to the specific calendar you want to use, and the local weather station.
-There is also an alternative main app that hosts a little web server to allow the same configuration by web browser.
+The demo app needs to be configured directly by modifying a config file that specifies the specific calendar you want to use, and the local weather station.
+Alternatively, you can use a main app that hosts a little web server to allow the same configuration details via web browser.

-If you'd like to use that, please read `WEB_SERVER.md`.
+The web server is more trouble to set up, though.
+If you want to, read `WEB_SERVER.md`.

 ### Libraries